warrensbox/terraform-switcher/docs/_site/index.md

 The `tfswitch` command lets you switch between different terraform versions.
 If you do not have a particular version installed, `tfswitch` will download the version you desire.
 The installation is minimal and easy.
-Simply select the version you require from the dropdown and start using terraform with ease.
+Once installed, simply select the version you require from the dropdown and start using terraform.

 <hr>